Types of hazardous waste and how they are classified

 Generally hazardous waste will possess at least one of the four identifying characteristics for classification purposes.
 The four characteristics are ignitability, corrosivity, reactivity, or toxicity.
-So in order for waste to be deemed "hazardous" it generally falls into at least one of these categories and are defined by the EPA along with disposal methods.
+So in order for waste to be deemed “hazardous”, it generally falls into at least one of these categories and is defined by the EPA along with disposal methods.
 The following lists of wastes are provided by the EPA:

 » The F-list (non-specific source wastes).
 This list identifies wastes from common manufacturing and industrial processes, such as solvents that have been used in cleaning or degreasing operations.
 Because the processes producing these wastes can occur in different sectors of industry, the F-listed wastes are known as wastes from non-specific sources.

 » The K-list (source-specific wastes).
 This list includes certain wastes from specific industries, such as petroleum refining or pesticide manufacturing.
 Certain sludges and wastewaters from treatment and production processes in these industries are examples of source-specific wastes.

 » The P-list and the U-list (discarded commercial chemical products).
 These lists include specific commercial chemical products in an unused form.
 Some pesticides and some pharmaceutical products become hazardous waste when discarded.